mehecip/mbd/README.rst

 - fast: Design with 6 models executed 10.000.000 ticks in 6.7 sec on Raspberry Pi 3, 0.6 sec on Windows 10 and 0.4 sec on Debian VM.
 - easy to use
 - portable: Tested on Windows 10(Visual Studio 2019), Debian VM(GCC 8.3) and Raspbian(GCC 4.9).
+- syncronous and asyncronous execution(based on execution order) available in the controller.

 Clone and build: